cBioPortal/cbioportal/docs/Import-the-Seed-Database.md

     > mysql --user=cbio_user --password=somepassword cbioportal  < seed-cbioportal_only-pdb.sql

 :information_source: please be aware of the version of the seed DB.
 If it is different from what the cBioPortal system is expecting, the system will at some point ask you to run a migration step.
-The system will automatically give you a clear message about this (with instructions) if a migration is needed.
+The system will automatically give you a clear message (with instructions) about this (during startup or during data loading process) if a migration is needed.

 ## Drug-target and Clinical Trial Data